History of the Labour Party (Ireland): Leadership of Brendan Corish, 1960–1977

 Between 1973 and 1977, the Labour Party formed a coalition government with Fine Gael.
 With the change of government in March 1973, Corish became tánaiste and minister for health and social welfare.
 His conception of Labour in government can be summed up as the provision of decent social welfare provision.
 This led him to regard possession of the social welfare and health portfolios as the most important for Labour.
 While there was of course nothing aberrant in the view that social welfare and health were crucial areas of advance for ordinary people, it prevented larger policy prizes being won in the two-party government lottery of March 1973.
 It had the strange result that Corish turned down Cosgrave's offer of the Department of Finance, though his innate modesty also played a part in this decision.
 His greatest achievement within the 1973–7 government was to maintain its unity and in particular to maintain discipline among the ranks of the Labour ministers.
 It was a time of rising unemployment and inflation against the backdrop of a world oil crisis.
 The new government had to contend with IRA and Loyalist terrorism, facilitate negotiations leading to the Sunningdale Agreement, and manage Ireland's arrival on the European stage.
 As minister he introduced reforms in the social welfare system by reducing the qualifying age for old age pensions from 70 to 66 years, and modifying the means test for non-contributory pensions.
 He provided for a deserted wives benefit and unmarried mother's allowance, as well as new allowances for single women aged over 58 and made improvements under the adoption acts.
 More generally he supported legislation to amend the law against subversives and legislation which strengthened and extended certain provisions of the Offences Against the State Act.

-The liberal activist politician, Dr. Noel Browne, was admitted as a Labour Party member on 27 November 1963, and was to remain a member until 1977 – the longest period by far that he was to be a member of any political organisation.
+The liberal activist politician, Dr Noël Browne, was admitted as a Labour Party member on 27 November 1963, and was to remain a member until 1977 – the longest period by far that he was to be a member of any political organisation.
 His entry into the party occurred following the resignation of his nemesis, William Norton, from the leadership role in 1960.
 He was regarded as a lodestone for the nascent left-wing enthusiasm in sections of the electorate, and among younger members of Labour in particular.
 When Labour went into the 1973 election on the basis of a pre-election pact with Fine Gael, Noel Browne refused to sign the party pledge and was accordingly deselected as a party candidate for Dublin South-East.
-Immediately afterwards, however, he stood as an independent in the Trinity College Dublin (Dublin University) constituency in the Seanad election, and was successful.
+Immediately afterwards, however, he stood as an independent in the Dublin University constituency in the Seanad election, and was successful.
 For the next four years he spoke, often eloquently, on a range of issues which principally included matters like the role of the Catholic church, contraception, divorce and – on one occasion – therapeutic abortion, none of which endeared him greatly to his fellow party members, with whom he was now in an increasingly distant relationship.